-The 2020 Climate Action Plan (CAP) is San Mateo's comprehensive strategy to reduce greenhouse gas (GHG) emissions.
+This Climate Action Plan (CAP) is San Mateo's comprehensive strategy to reduce greenhouse gas (GHG) emissions.
 It demonstrates the leadership of community members and the City on sustainability and GHG reduction.
-San Mateo's General Plan directs the preparation, ongoing implementation and update of the CAP, providing the framework for San Mateo to reduce its community-wide GHG emissions in a manner consistent with state reduction targets and goals for 2020, 2030, and 2050.
-The CAP is prepared consistent with the California Environmental Quality Act (CEQA) Guidelines for Plans for the Reduction of Greenhouse Gas Emissions (CCR 15183.5).
-This allows the 2020 CAP to support and possibly streamline environmental review of GHG emissions related to future development projects within the city.
+San Mateo's General Plan directs the preparation, ongoing implementation and update of the CAP, providing the framework for San Mateo to reduce its community-wide GHG emissions in a manner consistent with state reduction targets and goals for 2030 and 2045.
+The CAP is prepared consistent with the California Environmental Quality Act (CEQA) Guidelines for Plans for the Reduction of Greenhouse Gas Emissions (California Code of Regulations Section 15183.5).
+This allows the CAP to support and possibly streamline environmental review of GHG emissions related to future development projects within the city.

-The 2020 CAP is a direct update to the 2015 CAP.
-The 2020 CAP analyzes San Mateo's progress to date in meeting its GHG reduction targets and contains new information to achieve more significant and longer-term GHG reductions.
+This CAP is a direct update to the 2015 CAP.
+The CAP analyzes San Mateo's progress to date in meeting its GHG reduction targets and contains new information to achieve more significant and longer-term GHG reductions.
 It also presents a work plan and monitoring program for the City to track progress over time and maintain the status of the CAP as a qualified GHG reduction strategy for the purposes of CEQA streamlining.
+Since the City's adoption of the CAP in 2020, the State of California has accelerated its actions and commitments to reduce statewide GHG emissions.
+In addition to State targets, the CAP and General Plan must follow regional air district guidance and thresholds to serve as the City's qualified GHG reduction strategy.
+In 2022, the Bay Area Air Quality Management District (BAAQMD) approved new thresholds of significance to determine whether a proposed project, including general plans and CAPs, will have a significant impact on climate change.
+In response to these changes, the City completed this technical update to the 2020 CAP so that it is consistent with the Strive San